 In all the years I grew and baled hay, my fertilizer was always rained in and my hay cut and baled in great weather.
 I asked, “Should I put out fertilizer?”, “Should I cut hay today?”, or “Will it rain?”
 Whatever the answer, I followed His lead.

 Over the past few years grass burrs became my new arch-nemesis.
 The little evils pester, plague, and annoy me.
+They’re segregated to a few spots, but any little evil is too much.
 I declared war on them two years ago and hope to apply the fatal blow this year.

 Asking for Guidance